stevedonovan/gentle-intro/readme.md

 with only a few geology lectures.
 There will be some uphill but the view will be inspiring; the community is unusually pleasant and happy to help.

 Why learn a new programming language?
-It's an investment of time and energy that needs some justification, after all.
-But even if you do not immediately land a cool job using that language, it stretches the mental muscles and makes you a better programmer.
+It is an investment of time and energy and that needs some justification.
+Even if you do not immediately land a cool job using that language, it stretches the mental muscles and makes you a better programmer.
 That seems a poor kind of return-on-investment but if you're not learning something _genuinely_ new all the time then you will stagnate and be like the person who has ten years of experience in doing the same thing over and over.

+## Where Rust Shines

 Rust is a statically and strongly typed systems programming language. _statically_ means that all types are known at compile-time, _strongly_ means that these types